 Ola Ince is a British Theatre Director and Dramaturg.

 Ola graduated from Rose Bruford College with a First Class Honors BA in Theatre Directing in 2010.
-Since graduating Ola has worked at a number of prestigious Theatres such as Lyric Hammersmith, Donmar Warehouse, National Theatre, Regent’s Park Open Air Theatre, Young Vic, Bush Theatre, Finborough Theatre and Bolton Octagon.
+Since graduating Ola has worked at a number of prestigious Theatres such as Royal Court, Lyric Hammersmith, Donmar Warehouse, National Theatre, Regent’s Park Open Air Theatre, Young Vic, Bush Theatre, Finborough Theatre and Bolton Octagon.

 In 2011 Ola was the Finborough Theatre’s Resident Assistant Director and Senior Reader, as well as a Rose Bruford Directing Bursary recipient.
 In 2012 she was the Borris Karloff Bursary recipient, which allowed her to train under Sacha Wares.
 In 2015 Ola became a BBC Performing Arts Fellow and Resident Associate Director at the Lyric Hammersmith Theatre.
 In 2016 she won the Genesis Future Director Award and became Artistic Associate at Lyric Hammersmith and Theatre Royal Stratford East.